hdumcke/linorobot2_hoverboard/doc/source/index.rst

 ..
-Hora documentation master file, created by sphinx-quickstart on Wed Feb  1 08:25:47 2023.
+Horo documentation master file, created by sphinx-quickstart on Wed Feb  1 08:25:47 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Hora's documentation!
+Welcome to Horo's documentation!
 ================================

 .. toctree::